Free blood pressure machines: Are they accurate?

 Another concern is that some public blood pressure machines aren't standardized, which makes it hard to know how accurate they are.

 It's best to have your blood pressure checked by a trained health care provider using an accurate instrument.
 When considering if you have low or high blood pressure, your provider should consider the average of two or more blood pressure readings from three or more office visits.

-If you need to check your blood pressure more frequently, your doctor can instruct you on the best way to monitor your blood pressure at home, and can check your device for a proper fit and accuracy.
+If you need more frequent blood pressure checks, your health care provider can tell you how to monitor your blood pressure at home.
 Home blood pressure monitoring can be a convenient way to get regular blood pressure readings.
-But home testing can also have limitations such as a lack of standardization from machine to machine.
+Ask your provider to check your device for a proper fit and accuracy.

-Don't stop or change your medications or alter any diet changes you've made without talking to your doctor first, even if your home readings seem normal.
-Grocery store and pharmacy testing and home blood pressure monitoring aren't substitutes for visits to your doctor.
+Don't stop or change your medications or alter any diet changes you've made without talking to your provider first, even if your home readings seem OK.
+Grocery store and pharmacy testing and home blood pressure monitoring aren't substitutes for regular health checkups.

 Last Updated Apr 28, 2022